ansible/ansible/docs/docsite/rst/reference_appendices/galaxy.rst

 roles_path
 ==========

-Be aware that by default Ansible downloads roles to the path specified by the environment variable :envvar:`ANSIBLE_ROLES_PATH`.
-This can be set to a series of directories (i.e. */etc/ansible/roles:~/.ansible/roles*), in which case the first writable path will be used.
-When Ansible is first installed it defaults to */etc/ansible/roles*, which requires *root* privileges.
+By default Ansible downloads roles to the first writable directory in the default list of paths ``~/.ansible/roles:/usr/share/ansible/roles:/etc/ansible/roles``.
+This will install roles in the home directory of the user running ``ansible-galaxy``.

-You can override this by setting the environment variable in your session, defining *roles_path* in an *ansible.cfg* file, or by using the *--roles-path* option.
+You can override this by setting the environment variable :envvar:`ANSIBLE_ROLES_PATH` in your session, defining ``roles_path`` in an ``ansible.cfg`` file, or by using the ``--roles-path`` option.

-The following provides an example of using *--roles-path* to install the role into the current working directory:
+The following provides an example of using ``--roles-path`` to install the role into the current working directory:

 ::